Personal Loan Eligibility Criteria You Need to Know Before You Apply

 5. Don’t ask for more than you need

 Keep in mind, you can only qualify for a personal loan you can comfortably afford.
 If your income isn’t high enough to easily repay the monthly payments, you may struggle to get your loan approved.
-Try lowering your asking amount.
+Try lowering the total amount you are asking for.
 Once you’ve paid off or paid down your loan — or if you receive an income boost — you can always reapply for a second personal loan.
 In fact, many LendingClub members focused on debt consolidation are repeat borrowers.

 5. Consider a joint personal loan